HiLab-git/PyMIC/docs/source/usage.nll.rst

 how to implement your own NLL method.

-In addition, if you want to design a new noise-robust loss fucntion, just follow :doc:`_fsl_loss` to impelement and use the customized loss.
+In addition, if you want to design a new noise-robust loss fucntion, just follow :doc:`usage.fsl` to impelement and use the customized loss.